Qatar Red Crescent Society: Partnerships

-Accusations of ties to extremism

-Operating in several areas of conflict, Qatar Red Crescent Society has been accused through blogs and think tank publications of supporting Islamist and terrorist groups.
-However it has always been cleared from these accusations of support to terrorism by the United Nations.

-In June 2012 when Northern Mali was taken over by Islamists, Qatar Red Crescent was the only humanitarian organization that was granted access to the territory by the Islamists.
-In August 2014, the QRC raised more than $10 million at an event where the primary speaker was Hussam Badran, a Hamas leader who once supported bombing attacks in Tel Aviv.
-Qatar Red Crescent is not the only Qatari charitable organization accused of ties to extremism.
-Qatar Charity and the Sheikh Eid Bin Mohammad Al Thani Charity Association have also both been allegedly connected to terrorist groups, although the United Nations publicly rejected these assertions and subsequently co-organized in 2017 high-profile activities with these relief organizations.
+The United Nations publicly rejected these claims and subsequently co-organized high-profile activities with these relief organizations in 2017.
+In this initiative, all 3 Qatari organizations contributed for the Syrian refugees and signed agreements worth $8.5 million with World Food Programme, UNICEF, World Health Organization, UN refugee agency (UNHCR) and Office for the Coordination of Humanitarian Affairs (OCHA).
+The deal was signed in Doha during July 2018.

 According to organizations like The United Nations and US Department of state, Qatar is the second largest contributor to the United Nations fund for counter terrorism out of the total 35 donors.
-This was revealed in the Fourth high level strategic dialogue with the united nation’s office of counter terrorism (UNOCT) during March 2022.
-Both parties (Qatar and UNOCT) discussed strategic priorities and collaboration for effective United Nations support to member’s state on counter terrorism.
+This was revealed in the Fourth high level strategic dialogue with the united nation's office of counter terrorism (UNOCT) during March 2022.
+Both parties (Qatar and UNOCT) discussed strategic priorities and collaboration for effective United Nations support to member's state on counter terrorism.

 It was also disclosed that in 2019, the Qatari government drafted new AML/CFT legislation, which finalized and passed into law in September and as of that year, there have been no terrorist activities in Qatar.
 The nation maintains an inter-agency of National anti-terrorism committee (NATC) which is composed of representatives from more than 10 government agencies says the country reports on terrorism 2019 by US Department of state.

 None of the Qatari humanitarian organizations has ever been listed on the UN terror list established and maintained pursuant to Security Council res.
 1267/1989/2253.